What is Mah Jong?

 Besides the social side to Mah Jong (we do laugh a lot as we all make mistakes) it seems to have some benefits in the prevention of dementia in the elderly.
 The playing of Mah Jong belongs to a class of leisure activities known as cognitive activities (including reading, playing musical instruments, painting, etc.)

-We meet every Friday from 10.15 -12.30 at member's houses but on the last Friday of every month we meet at The Wonky Donkey which can accommodate all our members comfortably.
-We have now grown from 4 members, 6 years ago, to 22!
-If you are tempted and can play Mah Jong already or are interested in learning, please contact our group leader and we will welcome you to our Mah Jong group.
+We meet the 1st and 3rd Friday in the month at The Conservative Club.
+HR9 5AW at 10.00 am for a 10.15 start until 12.30 f you are tempted and can play Mah Jong already or are interested in learning, please contact our co-ordinators and we will welcome you to our Mah Jong group.